HKUSTDial/vistroubleshooting.github.io/README.md

 Our findings reveal that human-assisted troubleshooting provides context-sensitive but variable-quality advice, while AI-assisted troubleshooting offers rapid feedback but often requires additional contextual resources for optimal results.

+We explore the role of human-assisted visualization troubleshooting by addressing two key research questions:

+• Q1: What questions do users commonly ask in the Q&A forum?

+Specifically, we aim to categorize the common challenges users face, such as syntax errors or design-related issues, to better understand the gaps between user-created defective visualizations and their desired outcomes.

+• Q2: How effectively do human responses in forums address users’ questions?

+Specifically, we investigate the accuracy and practicality of human responses, evaluating whether the solutions adequately resolve users’ issues.

+To evaluate the potential and limitations of LLMs in this task, we ask the following questions:

+• Q3: To what extent can LLMs provide comparable or improved troubleshooting support for the same questions?

+We evaluate whether LLMs can match or surpass the quality of human responses in Q&A forums for visualization troubleshooting tasks.

+• Q4: How do supplementary resources, such as documentation and example galleries, impact the effectiveness of LLMs assistance?

+We explore how the integration of external resources influences the quality of LLM-based solutions.

 ## 🎉News
 - [2024-12-07] We open-source our code.